kolypto/py-smsframework/README.rst

 SMSframework handles the whole messaging thing with a single *Gateway* object.

-Let's start with initializing a gateway:
+Let’s start with initializing a gateway:

 .. code:: python

    from smsframework import Gateway

    gateway = Gateway()

 The ``Gateway()`` constructor currently has no arguments.